 Thailand income tax for foreigners

 The Thailand income tax for foreigners is explained below.
+So do foreigners pay tax in Thailand – Yes.
 You will need to know the Taxes in Thailand for expats when working in Thailand.
-If you have meet the work permit requirements and paying taxes then you need to ensure that the taxes you are paying is correct.
+If you have meet the getting a work permit in Thailand and paying taxes then you need to ensure that the taxes you are paying is correct.

 You can ask at the Revenue department about taxes or speak to our accounting department GAM accounting to not only check your taxes but also to file your annual tax return which most foreigners in Thailand do not do.
 If you are married in Thailand or have a child you do get some of your tax money back each year.